 Script Copy Writing for Videos

 Video scriptwriting is in high demand, and not many copywriters are taking advantage.
-Businesses need scripts not only for ads but also content like webinars, interviews and how-to videos.
-There is a lot of competition for views online, so that brands will pay top dollar for proven performers.
+Businesses need scripts not only for ads but also for content like webinars, interviews, and how-to videos.
+There is a lot of competition for views online so brands will pay top dollar for proven performers.

 Direct Mail (Flyers, Postcards, Etc.)